CosmoGridCollab/CosmoGridCollab.github.io/index.md

 nav_order: 1
 ---

-# CosmoGrid public release
+# CosmoGridV1 public release

-CosmoGrid is a large lightcone simulation set for map-level, simulation-based cosmological inference with probes of large scale structure.
+CosmoGridV1 is a large lightcone simulation set for map-level, simulation-based cosmological inference with probes of large scale structure.
 It is designed for practical parameter measurement with the Stage-III survey data, for example with KiDS, DES, and HSC.
 It was created in [Fluri et al. 2022](https://www.arxiv.org/abs/2201.07771) at the Swiss Supercomputing Center (CSCS).
 The paper describing the dataset: [Kacprzak et al. 2022](arxiv.org/).